Meenakshi-Projects/OSL_Assignment01/README.md

 # OSL_Assignment01

-# QA System with RAG Approach
+# QA System with RAG Approach using Newsgroup data and Wikipedia Article

 ## Overview

-This project implements a question-answering (QA) system using Retrieval-Augmented Generation (RAG).
+This project implements a question-answering (QA) system retrieves relevant context from Wikipedia and a local dataset, using Retrieval-Augmented Generation (RAG).
 It integrates document retrieval, embedding-based similarity, and OpenAI’s GPT models to provide intelligent, context-aware answers.
 The system is built using Python and Chainlit for the UI, along with OpenAI for answer generation.

 ## Project Structure
 Newsgroup_data/
 - rec.sport.baseball.txt
 - rec.sport.hockey.txt
-level1.py # Main code
+level1.py and level_2.py # Main code
-documentation-level1.docx # detailed documentation
+requirements.txt # libraries and dependencies project needs documentation-level1.docx/ documentation-level1 # detailed documentation
 README.md # Documentation